by-jp/www.byjp.me/content/bookmarks/neologisms.md

 ---

+> #### Neofeudalism
+>
+> The new Feudalist system we all rely upon for online security.
+No single person or company can defend themselves against hackers, attackers and trolls without aligning themselves with one of the monolithic fortresses (Apple, Facebook, Google, or Microsoft).
+We hide behind their enormous cybersecurity teams.
+We're required to live within their walls and tolerate whatever surveillance suits their business model.
+It's feudalism, with likes.

+I feel like Cory Doctorow is good at giving catchy names to concepts we don’t entirely think about, but probably should. (“Enshitification” will live the lifetime of capitalism because of him!)

+---

 > #### Theoretical Graffitiability
 >
 > The degree to which an academic theory can be captured in graffiti in public space.
 I coined this one after someone posted a photo of the [futures cone](https://sjef.nu/theory-of-change-and-the-futures-cone/) in spray paint.